fun things to do in Fairbanks

 Looking for adventurous things to do in Fairbanks?
 Why not have a go at ice fishing and see what you can land.
 You’ll head to a frozen lake outside the city for a few hours of fun – don’t forget your gloves.

 Cast your line through a hole in the ice and wait patiently until it starts to dance.
-The thrill of reeling in your prize is epic.
+The thrill of reeling in your prize is epic, some of the fish include salmon, trout, and more.
 Even better is getting to eat it afterward.

 18 – Bounce around at Fly Trampoline Park